hoverboard-robotics/hoverboard-driver/README.md

 If you're looking for the version of Hoverboard driver for [bipropellant firmware](https://github.com/bipropellant/bipropellant-hoverboard-firmware), check the respective branch.

 This driver is built for [Robaka](https://github.com/alex-makarov/robaka-ros), a prototyping robotic platform based on hoverboard, Jetson Nano and a bunch of sensors.
-There is a [Slack community](https://join.slack.com/t/robaka/shared_invite/zt-q52yfvnl-IP0h~JDOmgh3VmJ7Hh69Jw) for Robaka.
+Please use Github discussion to get in touch.

+# ROS2
+Looking for a ROS2 driver?
+Have a look at humble branch. https://github.com/hoverboard-robotics/hoverboard-driver/tree/humble

 ## Usage